EmileBedard/cart253/Projects/mod-jam/modjam_plan.md

 > to do (only for new visual effects):
 - X ~~add random generator for insects (ants, flies and small spiders)~~ replaced this with all 3 three bugs present at all time
 - X create and make the draw functions for all the small insects
-- change appearance: background, frog color and pattern **ONLY IF I HAVE TIME**
+- X change appearance: background, frog color and pattern **ONLY IF I HAVE TIME**
-- add fun fact on ending screen to explain the hibernation freezinf frog part
+- X add fun fact on ending screen to explain the hibernation freezing frog part

 ### ++ perfect score extras after

+added many little extras in the process and a new control system with the keys. pretty satisfied !